peteroupc/peteroupc.github.io/exporand.md

 A promising way to connect PSRNs with other math operations (such as multiplication, `ln`, and `exp`) is to use "constructive reals" or "recursive reals".
 See the section "Relation to Constructive Reals", earlier.

 A sampler can be created that uses the probabilities of getting each digit under the target distribution.
-But if the distribution is non-discrete:
+But if the distribution is nondiscrete:

 - These probabilities will depend on previous digits except for a very limited class of distributions (including uniform and exponential); see the [**appendix**](#Setting_Digits_by_Digit_Probabilities) for details.
 - For distributions outside that limited class, the sampler will be _limited-precision_ (not _arbitrary-precision_) in practice, since it can hold only so many digit probabilities.
 For example, the works (Habibizad Navin et al., 2007\)[^23], (Nezhad et al., 2013\)[^24] point to building a "tree" of such digit probabilities. [^25]